topspinj/topspinj/README.md

 ### Hi there ✨

-My name is Jill and I'm a data scientist who loves to code.
+My name is Jill.
+I'm a software engineer turned data scientist.

+Currently exploring new AI tooling - excited to share my learnings along the way!

 <!--
 **topspinj/topspinj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.